microdee/mcro/Docs/Manual/index.md

 # MCRO {#mainpage}

+A C++23 utility proto-plugin for Unreal Engine, for a more civilised age.

 > [!CAUTION]
 > This library is far from being production ready and is not recommended to be used yet at all